 For each prompt, record:

-- Mentioned or not — Does your brand appear in the response?
+- Mentioned or not.
+Does your brand appear in the response?

-- Position — Are you mentioned 1st, 2nd, 3rd, or later?
+- Position.
+Are you mentioned 1st, 2nd, 3rd, or later?

-- Sentiment — Is the mention positive, neutral, or negative?
+- Sentiment.
+Is the mention positive, neutral, or negative?

-- Context — What did the AI say about you?
+- Context.
+What did the AI say about you?
 Quote the exact text.

-- Competitors mentioned — Who else appears in the same response?
+- Competitors mentioned, Who else appears in the same response?

-- Sources cited — What URLs did the AI reference?
+- Sources cited.
+What URLs did the AI reference?

 Your baseline should give you a single number: your AI visibility score.
 The simplest formula: (number of prompts where you're mentioned / total prompts) x 100.
 If you appear in 15 out of 40 prompts, your visibility score is 37.5%.
+Because of run-to-run variance, treat that number as an estimate, not a fact: Geonimo reports visibility with a 95% confidence interval and labels changes that fall inside it as "ns" (not significant), and your manual audit should carry the same humility.

 Step 3: Map Your Competitors